DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

-a source of information but can also be a focus for affective investment and hence a repository of shareable feelings and emotions.[^03Chapter1_28] Indeed, the very labour involved in collecting, ordering, making accessible, and caring for the records in the archive acts has been seen as an agent of community-building especially when the resources being archived are material ones, hence requiring the physical presence of their guardians at a designated place.
+a source of information but can also be a focus for affective investment and hence a repository of shareable feelings and emotions.[^03Chapter1_28] Indeed, the very labour involved in collecting, ordering, making accessible, and caring for the records in the archive has been seen as an agent of community-building especially when the resources being archived are material ones, hence requiring the physical presence of their guardians at a designated place.